Vincristine treats certain types of cancer. Vincristine can cause tingling sensation and numbness in the fingers and toes.

 People with Charcot-Marie-Tooth syndrome should not be given vincristine.

 Medicines can interact with certain foods.
 In some cases, this may be harmful and your doctor may advise you to avoid certain foods.
 In the case of vincristine there are no specific foods that you must exclude from your diet.

 Before receiving this medication, tell your doctor about all of your medical conditions.
 Especially tell your doctor if:

-- you are allergic to any ingredient in Vincasar PFS
+- you are allergic to vincristine or to any of its ingredient

 - you have heart, liver, nerve or muscle disease